Hazardous Waste Disposal

 Human & Animal Waste Disposal

-Human and animal waste must be placed only in the red plastic pails available in UR Stores.
+Human and animal waste must ONLY be placed in red plastic pails available at UR Stores.
 Human and animal waste must be stored in your fridge or freezer until the scheduled waste pick-up time.
-Disposals are only scheduled when needed; email Health & Safety to schedule a disposal.

 Microbiological Waste Disposal

-Microbiological waste must be placed only in the red plastic pails available in Science Stores.
+Microbiological waste must ONLY be placed in red plastic pails available at Science Stores.
 Prior to Wednesday, email Health & Safety to advise what waste you are dropping off.
 Stop by Waste Wednesday to drop off your waste; the Chemical & Lab Safety Advisor will be present to accept the waste and it will be stored in the disposal room until the next BioMed pick-up.
 Barcodes unique to your Lab are placed on the waste containers.

 Sharps Waste Disposal

-Contaminated or non-contaminated sharps (such as razor blades, needles, scalpels, small glass shards, etc) must be placed only in the orange or red sharps containers available in Science Stores.
+Contaminated or non-contaminated sharps (such as razor blades, needles, scalpels, small glass shards, etc) must ONLY be placed in the orange or red sharps containers available at UR Stores.
 Prior to Wednesday, email Health & Safety to advise what waste you are dropping off.
 Stop by Waste Wednesday to drop off your waste; the Chemical & Lab Safety Advisor will be present to accept the waste and it will be stored in the disposal room until the next BioMed pick-up.
 Barcodes unique to your Lab are placed on the waste containers.